 Jeff Bezos needs little to no explanation.
 For those of you who don’t know, he’s the Amazon man – not the rainforest, the app we all swear by.
 Amazon is where I directed every single student when it came to ordering their books.
 Why?
-Because every time one of them would say, ‘Miss, the delivery didn’t arrive on time’ the rest of the class and I would laugh and rinse them for even suggesting Amazon had failed at the very thing they’re best.
+Because every time one of them would say, ‘Miss, the delivery didn’t arrive on time’ the rest of the class and I would laugh and rinse them for even suggesting Amazon had failed at the very thing they do best.
 Amazon has made their core values and culture abundantly clear to the world.
 To be honest no matter what some of us may think of the E-commerce and cloud services giant, it’s a pretty exceptional service, which seems routed in their core values, principles and culture.

 After reading an article in Forbes on Bezos and Amazon’s culture, it reminded me what should be at the heart of schools to make them successful – their values.
 Like Bezos’s advisors say, for any organisation to be successful, its members (students and teachers) need to live and breathe those values.